the-grey-group/datalab/INSTALL.md

     1. In MongoDB, create a database called "datalabvue" ([further instructions on the MongoDB website](https://www.mongodb.com/basics/create-database)).
         - You can do this with the `mongo` shell (`echo "use datalabvue" | mongo`) or with Compass.
 1. Install the `pydatalab` package.
-    1. Navigate to the `pydatalab` folder and run `pipenv install`.
+    - If you are using `pipenv`, then navigate to the `pydatalab` folder and run `pipenv install`.
         - This will create a `pipenv` environment for `pydatalab` and all of its dependencies that is registered within *this folder* only.
+    - Alternatively, using another Python environment setup of your choice (we recommend [`uv`](https://github.com/astral-sh/uv)), you can install *datalab* with unpinned dependencies via `pip install -e '.[all]'`, or directly install the locked dependency files found in `./pydatalab/requirements`.
-1. Run the server from the `pydatalab` folder with `pipenv run python pydatalab/main.py`.
+1. Run the server from the `pydatalab` folder with `pipenv run flask --app 'pydatalab:main.create_app()' run` or simply `flask --app 'pydatalab:main.create_app()' run` if you have activated the relevant virtual environment.

 The server should now be accessible at [http://localhost:5001](http://localhost:5001).
 If the server is running, navigating to this URL will display a simple dashboard with a textual list of available endpoints.